-This measure relates to the installation of Tier 2 Advanced Power Strips for household audio visual environments (Tier 2 AV APS).
+This measure relates to the installation of a Tier 2 Advanced Power Strip / surge protector for household audio visual environments (Tier 2 AV APS).
 Tier 2 AV APS are multi-plug power strips that remove power from audio visual equipment through intelligent control and monitoring strategies.

-By utilizing advanced control strategies such as true RMS (Root Mean Square) power sensing and/or external sensors; both active power loads and standby power loads of controlled devices are managed by Tier 2 AV APS devices.
+By utilizing advanced control strategies such as a countdown timer, external sensors (e.g. of infra-red remote usage and/or occupancy sensors, true RMS (Root Mean Square) power sensing; both active power loads and standby power loads of controlled devices are managed by Tier 2 AV APS devices.
 Monitoring and controlling both active and standby power loads of controlled devices will reduce the overall load of a centralized group of electrical equipment (i.e. the home entertainment center).
 This more intelligent sensing and control process has been demonstrated to deliver increased energy savings and demand reduction compared with ‘Tier 1 Advanced Power Strips’.

 The Tier 2 APS market is a relatively new and developing one.
 With several new Tier 2 APS products coming to market, it is important that energy savings are clearly demonstrated through independent field trials.
 The IL Technical Advisory Committee have developed a protocol whereby product manufacturers must submit independent field trial evidence of the Energy Reduction Percentage of their particular product either to the TRM Administrator for consideration during the TRM update process (August – December), or engage with a Program Administrator’s independent evaluation team to review at other times.
 The product will be assigned a Product Class (A-H) corresponding to the proven savings and all products in a class will claim consistent savings.
 The IL TRM Administrator will maintain a list of eligible product and class on the IL TRM Sharepoint site.
 If a mid-year review has taken place, supporting information should be posted on the Sharepoint site such that other program administrators can review.